-This list of useful tips and tricks of Vietnam is mostly for first-time visitors, but it can help anyone achieve a safe and worry-free travel.
+This list of useful Vietnam tips and tricks is mostly for first-time visitors, but it can help anyone achieve a safe and worry-free travel.
 These are the 26 things to know about Vietnam before your trip!

 Tour scams are common, pollution can be disappointing, and the fact is an extremely poor country makes many look at you with dollar signs on their eyes.